M1ke/terraform-aws-lamp-example/README.md

 * LOCK_DIR: This directory will be used to lock deployments.
 The best location would be `/efs/deploy`
 * BUCKET: The name of the bucket you just chose
+* DOMAIN: The domain that will be created on web servers at `/var/www/your.domain.com`
+* NICKNAME: A short name for your site to allow multiple sites to deploy from one bucket
 * EMAIL_NOTIFY: The email address to send reports of deployments or errors to
-* EMAIL_FROM: NEED TO WORK OUT HOW WE SET THIS
+* EMAIL_FROM: Must be the same domain as set above, e.g. "deploy@your.domain.com"
 * OWNER: The owning user/group of all deployed files.
 On an apache setup this would often be 'www-data'
-* NICKNAME: A short name for your site to allow multiple sites to deploy from one bucket
-* DOMAIN: The domain that will be created on web servers at `/var/www/your-domain.com`
 * CMD: An optional line of script to eval at the end of the deploy process, e.g. create files, load crontab

 Once this is created save as `config.yml` and run `python3 push-deploy.py --show` to check the config.